-Co-Chair: Any Member, elected by committee Co-Chair: Vice President of Student Services
+Co-Chair: Any member, elected by committee.
+Co-Chair: Vice President of Student Services

-Administrators (4) Classified Professionals (5) Faculty (8) Students (3) Vice President of Student Services Admissions Designee Instructional Designee Designee Dean of Student Development and Matriculation Financial Aid Designee Counseling Chair Designee Dean of Student Affairs Counseling Designee DSPS Designee Designee Instructional Designee Special Programs Designee Special Programs Designee Instructional Designee Mental Health/Student Health Designee Counseling Designee Designee Designee
+Administrators (4) Classified Professionals (6) Faculty (8) Students (3)

+Vice President of Student Admissions Designee Instructional Designee Designee

+Services

+Dean of Student Financial Aid Designee Counseling Chair Designee

+Development and

+Matriculation

+Dean of Student Affairs Counseling Designee DSPS Designee Designee

+Instructional Designee Special Programs Designee Special Programs

+Designee

+Student Health Services Mental Health/Student

+Coordinator Health Designee

+Instructional Designee Counseling Designee

+Designee

+Designee

-The Student Services Committee contributes to the improvement of students' educational experience related to co-curricular programs and student support services through the recommendation of new proposals and initiatives and the periodic review of current policies, procedures, and program initiatives and that affect student satisfaction, equity and success.
+The Student Services Committee contributes to the improvement of students' educational experience related to co-curricular programs and student support services through the recommendation of new proposals and initiatives and the periodic review of current policies, procedures, and program initiatives and that affect student satisfaction, equity, and success.

-- Periodically review and recommend changes to policies and procedures on student services related matters. - Review and recommend strategies to address legislative and regulatory changes that will impact student services program and activities. - Support the communication of changes to campus community. - Recommend programs and services that will be beneficial to the educational experience of students. - Assist in the development, implementation, and review of college-wide plans, initiatives, and student support services and activities. - Explore and recommend new policies, procedures, programs and activities as the needs of the students and community college change. - Recommend and support the use periodic surveys of student satisfaction, communicate results campus-wide, and facilitate implementation of agreed upon intervention strategies.
+- Periodically review and recommend changes to policies and procedures on student services related matters. - Review and recommend strategies to address legislative and regulatory changes that will impact student services program and activities. - Support the communication of changes to campus community. - Recommend programs and services that will be beneficial to the educational experience of students. - Assist in the development, implementation, and review of college-wide plans, initiatives, and student support services and activities. - Explore and recommend new policies, procedures, programs, and activities as the needs of the students and community college change. - Recommend and support the use periodic surveys of student satisfaction, communicate results campus-wide, and facilitate implementation of agreed upon intervention strategies.

-- Encourage participation and support among faculty, classified professionals and administrators for student services and activities. - Encourage an environment in which issues of diversity, equity, inclusion and respect are explored and embraced. - Support the retention and success of the non-traditional students through exposure to a co-curriculum of services and activities with multi-cultural content that prepares students to live and be engaged in a diverse world. - Encourage the use of student success and equity data and research to inform College practices and the allocation of resources. - Support professional development efforts related to student access, success, equity, diversity, and inclusion. - Monitor and engage in the College's efforts toward meeting the goals and recommendations specific to its accreditation standards. - Provide meaningful intersection with District committee. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard II.
+- Encourage participation and support among faculty, classified professionals, and administrators for student services and activities. - Encourage an environment in which issues of diversity, equity, inclusion, and respect are explored and embraced. - Support the retention and success of non-traditional students through exposure to a cocurriculum of services and activities with multi-cultural content that prepares students to live and be engaged in a diverse world. - Encourage the use of student success and equity data and research to inform college practices and the allocation of resources. - Support professional development efforts related to student access, success, equity, diversity, and inclusion. - Monitor and engage in the college's efforts toward meeting the goals and recommendations specific to its accreditation standards. - Provide meaningful intersection and interface with equivalent District committee. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard II.